Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 You may submit up to two URLs (weblinks).
 These URLs should be direct links to material and can include video, audio, images (photos, drawings, sketches or plans), and writing.

-• a direct link/URL to video recording of a performance; for music and singing this may be a link to an audio recording.
+• a direct link/URL to video recording of a performance; for singing this may be a link to an audio recording.

 • a direct link/URL to 12 digital images or video recording.